AlgoMaster Logo

 Why a Set Instead of a List

-A List<T> is the right shape when you care about order, you might have duplicates, or you need positional access by index.
-None of that is free.
+A List<T> fits when you care about order, you might have duplicates, or you need positional access by index.
 Asking "is this email already in the list?" forces the runtime to scan every entry until it finds a match or runs off the end.
 For a cart of five items it doesn't matter.
 For ten thousand customer emails it does.

 HashSet<T> flips the priority.
-It throws away ordering and indexing in exchange for O(1) average-case Contains, Add, and Remove.
-The first time you build a deduplication step on a long list and your O(n^2) loop turns into O(n), the cost picture becomes obvious.
+It discards ordering and indexing in exchange for O(1) average-case Contains, Add, and Remove.
+Building a deduplication step on a long list turns an O(n^2) loop into O(n).

 HashSet<T> lives in System.Collections.Generic, the same namespace as List<T> and Dictionary<TKey, TValue>.
-Under .NET 6 and later, that namespace is part of the implicit global usings for new console projects, so you usually don't need to write using System.Collections.Generic; yourself.
-The code samples in this lesson include the directive explicitly so the snippets work even outside a default template.
+Under .NET 6 and later, that namespace is part of the implicit global usings for new console projects, so the using System.Collections.Generic; directive is not required.
+The code samples in this lesson include it explicitly so the snippets work even outside a default template.

 Constructing a HashSet

-There are four constructors you'll reach for most of the time.
+Four constructors cover most cases.
 The default constructor creates an empty set with the standard equality rules for T. Passing an integer pre-sizes the hash table so it doesn't have to grow as you add.
 Passing an IEqualityComparer<T> swaps in custom equality (covered later in this lesson).
 Passing any IEnumerable<T> builds the set from an existing sequence, deduplicating as it goes.

 The fromList set started from four strings but contains three, because the second "SKU-1" was a duplicate the constructor dropped.
 Count always returns the number of unique values currently stored, not the number of values that were ever offered.